cephidstar/learnworks_public/BigQuery.md

 you to have set up a payment method, for at minimum, verification purposes.

 If you already have a Google account with a payment method defined, the BigQuery setup will consist of just a few steps.
+Otherwise, they'll be just a few more steps for entering and verifying your information.

-To get started, go to: https://cloud.google.com/bigquery/docs/sandbox
+To get started, go to: https://cloud.google.com/bigquery